ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ## Cut Analysis

+With this analysis we want to identify those proteins which have a key role in network connection given their location and first neighbour proteins.
+The cut analysis will allow to identify the proteins which generate at least 2 new components in the network when they are removed.
-First we are going to generate a new variable for our data, then we are going to consider the vertex for each topological parameter.
+First, we are going to generate a new variable for our data, then we are going to consider the vertex for each topological parameter.

  ```R
     g1 <- graph_from_data_frame(Dat, directed = FALSE)